DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 Urwin quietly notes, however, that the Baron is known to be highly susceptible to flattery—and that should the players ever need to win his favor, his ego may be a prime target.

 If the players ask whether the Baron has any enemies in Vallaki, Urwin can also share the information about Lady Fiona Wachter described in <span class="citation">Vallaki Lore (p.
 96)</span>.
+However, instead of describing Lady Wachter's "mad daughter," Urwin shares only that Lady Fiona has a daughter, Stella Wachter, who Lady Wachter has recently kept cloistered on the grounds of Wachterhaus for unknown reasons.

 As Urwin's conversation draws to a close, Rictavio descends the stairs from <span class="citation">N2n.
 Private Guest Room</span> and approaches the bar, greeting the players with a nod.
 Urwin bids him good morning and removes a small parcel from beneath the counter, which Rictavio accepts and tucks into his cloak.